- Apex Classic Controller with Lab-Grade pH Probe - Neptune Systems

-The Apex controller is by far one of the most advance dedicated aquarium controllers on the market today.
-There are other controllers that are easier to use, however the wide variety of controllability with the Apex controllers and their easy to use cloud interface makes it a perfect option for a fully automated reef tank.
+The Apex controller is by far one of the most advanced dedicated aquarium controllers on the market today.
+There are other controllers that are easier to use, however, the wide variety of controllability with the Apex controllers and their easy to use cloud interface makes it a perfect option for a fully automated reef tank.

 Great Advanced Level Controller from Neptune Systems

 - Includes Classic Apex Base Unit Controller, Apex Display Module, Long-life Temperature Probe, Energy Bar 8 and Lab Grade pH Probe

 - Basic functions: Light Control, Temperature Control and pH Monitoring, pH Port, pH/ORP Port, I/O Switch Input, 4 V Ports

 - Cool Features: Internet Connectivity, phone and text alerts, over temperature protection, mobile phone and tablet access